scylladb/scylladb/docs/operating-scylla/manager/2.1/configuration-file.rst

 Database settings
 =================

-Database settings allow for `using a remote cluster <../use-a-remote-db>`_ to store Scylla Manager data.
+Database settings allow for :doc:`using a remote cluster <use-a-remote-db>` to store Scylla Manager data.

 .. code-block:: yaml